Ableton/ableton.github.io/export/index.md

 ## Live editions and restrictions

-There are four editions of Ableton Live: Intro, [Lite][live-lite], Standard, and Suite.
+There are four editions of Ableton Live: Lite, Intro, Standard, and Suite.
 The [commercially available edition features can be found here][live-editions], and [the Live Lite (OEM) features can be found here][live-lite-features].

 The differences between the various editions of Live are quite many, but in terms of this library, there are only a few key points to remember: